 Science capital is a concept which gives us a valuable insight into why and how some people participate in and engage with STEM related experiences – and why some do not.

-Science capital itself, is a measure of your engagement or relationship with science, how much you value it and whether you feel it is ‘for you’ and connected to your life.
-It highlights the significance of what you know, how you think, what you do and who you know in shaping your relationship with science.
+Science capital itself is a measure of your engagement or relationship with science, how much you value it and whether you feel it is ‘for you’ and connected to your life.
+It highlights the significance of what you know about science, how you think about it, what (science related activities) you do and who you know in shaping attitudes and feelings about STEM.

 A simple way to imagine it is like a bag or holdall which collects and carries all the science-related experiences that you have had.
 Including, all the things you have learned about science; the different types of STEM related activities that you have done – such as watching science TV programmes or visiting science museums/ centres); all the people that you know who use and talk about science and whether science is something that you enjoy and feel confident doing, or not.